Maxrutto/ccc-kenya/README.md

 # Conference of Contemplative Communities of Kenya (CCCK)

-A website for the Conference of Contemplative Communities of Kenya, featuring information about member monasteries, news, events, and annual meetings.
+A website for the Conference of Contemplative Communities of Kenya, featuring information about member monasteries, news, events, annual meetings, and many more.

 ## Features